-This course is designed as a follow-up to COM 358.
+Prerequisite: COM 224.
 This course is designed to provide students with realistic skills and experiences in the research, planning, execution and evaluations of emerging digital media as applied to the fields of communication such as public relations and advertising.
 They will gain knowledge of the characteristics of digital media in addition to a demographic and psychographic analysis of specific audiences that utilizes these communication tools.